BioinformaticsToolsmith/Look4LTRs/README.md

 3. Training on a genome and predicting on another:
     ```bash
     ./look4ltrs --fasta /###/###/Phaseolus_vulgaris/Fasta/ --train /###/###/Vigna_radiata/Fasta --out /###/###/outputdir/ --parallel 8

+## Scripts
+findRecentNest.py will find the IDs of recently nested LTR RTs and print out to terminal a tree of these nests.
+findSameGraphNest.py will find the IDs of LTR RTs nested into a same-graph LTR RT (same family possibly).
+Prints to a tree like findRecentNest.py.
+findRT.py will return the line belonging to an LTR RT from an RTR file given its ID.
+Use this in conjunction with the above scripts instead of searching by hand.

 ## License
 Academic use: The software is provided as-is under the GNU GPLv3.
 Any restrictions to use for-profit or non-academics: License needed.